PowerBiDevCamp/TranslationsBuilder/Labs/Hands-on Lab - Building Multi-language Reports for Power BI.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="./images/HandsOnLabBuildingMultiLanguageReportsForPowerBI/media/image283.png" style="width:90%" />

->Congratulations.
-You have now completed this hands-on lab and you can now begin using your newfound localization skills in working with translations and building multi-language reports on your own PBIX projects.
+> Congratulations.
+You have now completed this hands-on lab and you can now move onwards and upwards as you begin to use your newfound localization skills working with translations and building multi-language reports on your own PBIX projects.